PHOTO LONDON 2018

 John Aldus, aka Gérald Ducimetière, documented and recorded the light and light sources in a house in rural Italy in Lumière/Lumières (1972): postcards inscribed with map references, together with sequences of small photographs of the changing light in each room provide poetic evidence.

 The late British artist/photographer Sue Barnes explored feminist themes about self-identity, family, and ‘the home’ in the 1970s and ’80s.
 Her domestic environment and her own ‘self’ were her major concerns and themes.
-She worked in photographic series: numerous self-portraits were made in her London flat, including a series where she is naked in her bath with plastic creatures, making play with Surrealism.
-Other series use repeated images of domestic objects or images from television, sometimes also incorporated into hand-made artist’s books as a method of presentation.
+She worked in photographic series: numerous self-portraits were made in her London flat; other series use repeated images of domestic objects or images from television, sometimes also incorporated into hand-made artist’s books as a method of presentation.

 Tina Keane’s She documents her major performance work at the Hayward Gallery in 1978: “In She, transparencies of neon signs, words of a short poem and shop windows are projected onto a wall and I use the area in front of the images to perform.
 At the same time a video camera records my image on to a monitor, reducing my movements and size, bringing into play the actual and the recorded, the shop dummy, and the person, the illusion and the reality.”
 Keane’s works reflect a feminine aesthetic that combines femininity, gender roles, sexuality and an element of play.